can i get custody of my pets

 Because pets have become such valued family members, laws gradually started to shift.
 It’s slow, as with so many legal matters, but change is on the way.

 Multiple states have enacted statutes that treat animals differently than, say, a table lamp.
-They’re not viewed as on the same level as human children, but they’re often no longer simple possessions either.
+They’re not viewed on the same level as human children, but they’re often no longer simple possessions either.

 In fact, in 2021, New York passed a “pet custody bill.”
 This allows for divorcing couples to fight over companion animals in family court.
 (There is still a distinction between pets and agricultural animals.)